 - Change in fruit juice consumption was associated with a change in BMI-SDS (+0.096 SDS/MJ; P=0.01)

 - Baseline consumption of regular soft drinks was significantly negatively correlated with baseline percentage body fat (P=0.05).

 For both boys and girls, there was NS correlation between consumption of energetic beverages and residual energy intake, showing the consumption of energetic beverages was not adequately compensated for by restriction of other energetic foods.

-- For girls, change in energetic beverage consumption (regular soft drinks and fruit juice combined) over a five-year period was positively associated with change in body mass index-SDS, which was primarily the result of fruit juice consumption.
+- For girls, change in energetic beverage consumption (regular soft drinks and fruit juice combined) over a five-year period was positively associated with change in BMI-SDS, which was primarily the result of fruit juice consumption.
 Therefore, consumption of energetic beverages may be related to increased risk of becoming overweight over time in adolescent girls

 - An increase of 0.07 units in BMI-SDS was seen for every additional unit in energetic beverage consumption over the five-year study period

 - In boys, there was only a positive cross-sectional association between fruit juice consumption at baseline and baseline BMI-SDS